Fair trade: Political objections

 There have been political criticisms of fair trade from the left and the right.
 Some believe the fair trade system is not radical enough.
 Christian Jacquiau, in his book Les coulisses du commerce équitable, calls for stricter fair trade standards and criticizes the fair trade movement for working within the current system (i.e., partnerships with mass retailers, multinational corporations, etc.) rather than establishing a new, fairer, fully autonomous (i.e., government monopoly) trading system.
-Jacquiau also supports significantly higher fair trade prices in order to maximize the effect since most producers only sell a portion of their crop under fair trade terms. that the fair trade approach is too rooted in a Northern consumerist view of justice that Southern producers do not participate in setting.
+Jacquiau also supports significantly higher fair trade prices in order to maximize the effect since most producers only sell a portion of their crop under fair trade terms.
+The fair trade approach is rooted in a Northern consumerist view of justice that Southern producers do not participate in setting.
 "A key issue is therefore to make explicit who possesses the power to define the terms of Fairtrade, that is who possesses the power in order to determine the need of an ethic in the first instance, and subsequently command a particular ethical vision as the truth."